gumartinm/SpringWebServicesForFun/README.md

 mvn clean install -Dmaven.test.skip=true

+TODO: maven-jaxb2-plugin in order to reuse generated Java code from other projects (cxf-xjc-plugin doesn't implement such feature without generating episodes by myself)
 TODO: custom bindings when creating Java code from wsdl.
 TODO: using Jetty instead of Tomcat
 TODO: logging Spring information